 Let me clarify something at the beginning of this piece: I’m not writing in support of religion generally, or any particular religion.
 My own feeling is that the strongest relationship one can have with God is voluntary.
 That’s why I oppose any religious state, Christian, Jewish, Muslim or other.
 It’s an insult to the connection with God to have the state compel that connection.

-Belief in God is not required to support the Unite pledge, and the idea of a Global Bill of Rights.
+Belief in God is not required to support Unite and the idea of a Global Bill of Rights.
 Freedom of Religion, as it is written in Article 8 of the draft document, creates the right to have no religion.

-Why, because of what he said.
-Let’s start with the “golden rule” Matthew 7, verse 12 “…however you want people to treat you, so treat them.”
+Looking at Christianity, for example, let’s start with the “golden rule” Matthew 7, verse 12 “…however you want people to treat you, so treat them.”
 A Bill of Rights at its core is an agreement to treat others as you expect to be treated.
 Unite makes this agreement enforceable through courts.

 And why courts?
 Cannot human character be trusted?
 Sometimes yes, but often no. Rousseau was only half right when he had his epiphany walking from Geneva to Paris and realized that men are inherently good — it’s the social institutions they live in that make them bad.
-Humans are half good and half bad, in equal proportion.
+Humans are inherently good and inherently bad, in equal proportion.
 It’s the social contract they design, in this case a Bill of Rights, that brings out the good, or accentuates the bad.